rouge1616/DejaVu/README.md

 ## Citation

-If you use DejaVu in any capacity, please cite the following papers:
+If you use DejaVu scenes and data, please cite the following paper:

 **Haouchine, N., Stoyanov, D., Roy, F. and Cotin, S.**
 Dejavu: Intra-operative simulation for surgical gesture rehearsal.
 In MICCAI 2017, Proceedings, Part II 20 (pp. 523-531).

-**Haouchine, N., Roy, F., Courtecuisse, H., Nießner, M. and Cotin, S.**
-Calipso: physics-based image and video editing through CAD model proxies.
-The Visual Computer, 36, 211-226.
-(2020).
-### BibTeX

 ```bibtex
 @inproceedings{haouchine2017dejavu,